OpenLMIS-Angola/sigeca-synchronization/sigeca_data_import_microservice/README.md

-# Sigeca Data Export Microservice
+# Sigeca Data Import Microservice

 This microservice synchronizes data between a local database and an external API using Apache Spark.
 It supports both continuous synchronization and one-time integration.